Adlink-ROS/roscube-doc/common/gpu_performance/ai_benchmark.rst

 | After testing, we can go the `RANK <https://ai-benchmark.com/ranking_cpus_and_gpus.html>`_ to compare the performance of GPUs.

-| In the rank, you can see the open teating data of different GPUs.
+| In the rank, you can see the open testing data of different GPUs.
 | It is a fairer way to evaluate the performance of GPUs.

 +----------------+---------------------+-----------------+----------------+---------+